Python Security Guide

 alert_team()

-Security Impact: Bad indentation isn't just annoying—it's operationally dangerous.
+Security Impact: Bad indentation isn't just annoying—it's operationally dangerous in ways that can expose your entire network.
 Inconsistent spacing might:

 • Execute wrong incident response procedures